-In this article, we will go over the instruction on how to perform Hyundai airbag light reset, common causes that can trigger Hyundai airbag light.
-Follow the instruction below to learn how to reset Hyundai airbag light yourself.
-In a latter section, we cover the most common airbag problems that we see in Hyundai cars.
+In this article, we will go over the instruction on how to perform Hyundai airbag light reset and common causes that can trigger Hyundai airbag light.

 A common problem Hyundai owners experience is the airbag light turning on and staying on.
 Hyundai airbag light on means that there is a problem with the airbag system or a sensor malfunction.
 It is possible that the air bags in your car won't deploy in case of an accident.

 Under normal operation, the airbag light in your instrument cluster will turn on for about five seconds when you turn on the ignition.
 The Airbag System does a quick self-check of all the sensors and components.
 If no problems are found the airbag light on your Hyundai should turn off.
 If there are any problems with any of the components, the light stays on.

 Note, that all Hyundai vehicles including Accent, Sonata, Santa Fe, Elantra, Genesis, Azera are equipped with Supplemental Restraint System (SRS) which is often referred to as the airbag system in your vehicle.
 The Airbag System has many components including the SRS control module, retractors, retractor pre-tensioner assembly, crash and impact sensors, etc.

 Before you start troubleshooting the airbag light on your Hyundai, we recommend that you verify with your Hyundai dealer to check if your vehicle is still under warranty.
 If your Hyundai is still under warranty your dealer may repair your car free of charge.🔺